Posted 31.07. 2018 by Cekindo / Last update on 24.04. 2020

 April 2018 celebrated 45 years of diplomatic ties between Singapore and Vietnam.
 With air travel distance only 1.5 hours away and the new establishment of six diplomatic agreements, foreign investors continue to benefit from the robust bilateral ties between the two member countries.
-Evidently, Vietnam remains the first stop for Singaporean firms—small and medium enterprises (SMEs) or large companies when they venture overseas.
+Evidently, Vietnam remains the first stop for Singaporean firms to invest in —small and medium enterprises (SMEs) or large companies when they venture overseas.

 Apart from the strong tie between Singapore and Vietnam, Vietnam is one of the fastest-growing economies in the world and is ranked as the 3rd largest market in Southeast Asia.
 A combination of low costs and abundant natural resources are only a small part of the key factors that attract Singaporean investors.
 In this article, we will present the 8 reasons why Singaporean companies should invest in Vietnam

 The close economic cooperation between Singapore and Vietnam has contributed to the establishment of eight Vietnam-Singapore Industrial Parks and projects in Binh Duong, Hai Phong, Bac Ninh, Quang Ngai, Hai Duong and Nghe An.

 Over the years, these eight Vietnam-Singapore Industrial Park projects have attracted over US$32 billion of investments, with more than 600 companies providing jobs for more than 200,000 workers.
 Industry partners that establish in these parks come from diverse sectors such as food manufacturing, chemicals, and precision engineering.
 Vietnam’s development strategy that focuses on improving the accessibility and quality of industrial parks is a stepping stone for Singaporean firms to venture into the Vietnamese markets.